Homepage look and feel

 Add a custom icon and header link on your homepage

-Sometimes we have requests to add some kind of icon and text to the homepage to encourage people to jump to a particular category or resource.
-This can be a great way to highlight and encourage awareness of specific issues or content.
+Do you want to add an icon with text to your homepage?
+This can be a great way to encourage people to jump to a particular category or resource or encourage awareness of specific issues or content.

 Create the snippet